50 Amazing Landmarks in France To Visit

 33. Notre-Dame de Paris, Paris

 On April 15, 2019, Notre Dame and I cried.
-Located on the Île de la Cité in the middle of the Seine River, the Gothic cathedral with its dramatic flying buttresses is 859 years old.
-The first stone of the cathedral was laid in 1163.
-It was completed in 1345.
+Located on the Île de la Cité in the middle of the Seine River, the Gothic cathedral is probably the most famous landmark in France.

 Opera Garnier in Paris